Steven Hoefflin: Personal life

 Hoefflin married his first wife, Linda Manus, while still in college.
 They had two sons, Jeff and Brad, before divorcing in 1976.
 Hoefflin stated that as a doctor building a practice, "I just did not have time to nurture a relationship."
 Brad, who suffers from a degenerative neurological disease, lives with Hoefflin and his second wife, Pamela Wilson, at their home in Bel Air.
 Hoefflin is a descendant of United States President Benjamin Harrison, as well as Luis Terrazas who was the governor of Chihuahua, Mexico.
 Hoefflin started a Child Poverty Project in Guadalajara, Mexico.
-It expanded from Mexico City's trash dumps to the shanty town slums in the outskirts of Acapulco.
+It expanded from Mexico City's trash dumps to the shanty town slums on the outskirts of Acapulco.
 Hoefflin has given prenatal and medical care and has taught other communities emergency care.

 Hoefflin is a charcoal and pencil artist.
 He has trained for two years under the late Glen Orbik and Tim Gula at the California Arts Institute and under Jeffrey Watts at the Watts Atelier in Encinitas, California.